Joeelwig/sqldatacleaningproject/README.md

 # Cafe Sales Data SQL Cleaning Project

 ## Project Overview
 This project involved cleaning the 2023 sales transaction data for a coffee shop.
-The raw data, stored in a CSV file [Download the CSV file](./your-file.csv)
+The raw data, stored in a [CSV file](https://github.com/Joeelwig/sqldatacleaningproject/blob/main/dirty_cafe_sales.csv)
 , contained missing, incorrect, and improperly formatted values.
 Through SQL, the data has been cleaned and prepared for future exploratory analysis.

 ## Steps in the Data Cleaning Process